Navigating Immigration Changes

 Travel inside the U.S.

-Understand your classrooms as private
+Understand classrooms as private spaces

 Guard sensitive information